Skip to content

 Consumer and Environmental Benefits of the Wood Heating Tax Credit

-• Combatting Climate Change: Beyond financial incentives, these efficient, clean-burning wood stoves make tangible reductions in air pollution and support global efforts against climate change.
+• Combatting Climate Change: Beyond financial incentives, efficient, clean-burning wood stoves make tangible reductions in air pollution and support global efforts against climate change.

 Ecofriendly Heating